handmadecode/quill/README.md

 files to analyze, such as include and exclude patterns.
 By default, the `cpd` task uses the `main` source set's Java files as input files.

-In addition to the standard source task properties, the `cpd` task's behavior can be configured through the following properties:
+In addition to the standard source task properties, the `cpd` task's behaviour can be configured through the following properties:

 * `toolVersion` - a string specifying the version of CPD to use.
 The default is the version